Topic by request: How to Homeschool Teens: What’s a Mom’s Job?

 The cool thing about homeschooling teens is that you have the right and ability to tweak their education to fit their needs, goals, interests and giftings.
 Here’s a post that will help you choose curriculum and formats for your homeschool high schoolers.

 Know the requirements

 Each state has its own requirements for high school graduation and for homeschooling.
 Check Homeschool Legal Defense for details on state homeschool requirements.
-(We recommend joining HSLDA.
-We are not affiliates, btw.)
 Here’s a post on general high school credits that are needed.

 You don’t have to teach everything

 In fact, teens need to be working on their independent learning skills.
 There are many different roles you may be filling as homeschool mom.

 - You may be need to work together on some subjects

 - There may be subjects that you love and would like to work on with your teens.

 - There may be subjects your teen simply cannot learn on their own and you will need to sit down and work through together.

 - You may need to be on call when your teen gets stuck